Aidan-Killeen/TIAGo-LLM-Control/README.md

     Note: ensure the simulation has "tuck_arm:=false", to avoid having to wait for the motion to finish playing

-To run, first run catkin_make in the terminal with this directory open, then run "source devel/setup.bash" Then run "rosrun controls node"
+To run, first run catkin_make in the terminal with this directory open, then run "source devel/setup.bash" Then run "roslaunch controls run.launch"
 Ensure roscore has been opened in a different terminal first